awslabs/aws-lambda-redshift-loader/README.md

 Enter the S3 Bucket for Redshift COPY Manifests | Y | The S3 Bucket in which to store the manifest files used to perform the COPY.
 Should not be the input location for the load.
 Enter the Prefix for Redshift COPY Manifests| Y | The prefix for COPY manifests.
 Enter the Prefix to use for Failed Load Manifest Storage | N | On failure of a COPY, you can elect to have the manifest file copied to an alternative location.
 Enter that prefix, which will be in the same bucket as the rest of your COPY manifests.
-Enter the Access Key used by Redshift to get data from S3 | Y | Amazon Redshift must provide credentials to S3 to be allowed to read data.
+Enter the Access Key used by Redshift to get data from S3.
+If NULL then Lambda execution role credentials will be used. | N | Amazon Redshift must provide credentials to S3 to be allowed to read data.
 Enter the Access Key for the Account or IAM user that Amazon Redshift should use.
-Enter the Secret Key used by Redshift to get data from S3 | Y | The Secret Key for the Access Key used to get data from S3.
+Enter the Secret Key used by Redshift to get data from S3.
+If NULL then Lambda execution role credentials will be used. | N | The Secret Key for the Access Key used to get data from S3.
 Will be encrypted prior to storage in DynamoDB.
 Enter the SNS Topic ARN for Failed Loads | N | If you want notifications to be sent to an SNS Topic on successful Load, enter the ARN here.
 This would be in format 'arn:aws:sns:<region>:<account number>:<topic name>.
 Enter the SNS Topic ARN for Successful Loads  | N | SNS Topic ARN for notifications when a batch COPY fails.
 How many files should be buffered before loading? | Y | Enter the number of files placed into the input location before a COPY of the current open batch should be performed.
 Recommended to be an even multiple of the number of CPU's in your cluster.
 You should set the multiple such that this count causes loads to be every 2-5 minutes.